What are Burrs?

-Different cuts of carbide burrs are best suited to certain materials, see the next point below to find out about the different cuts.
+Different cuts of tungsten carbide burs are best suited to certain materials, see the next point below to find out about the different cuts.

-What Do You Use Carbide Burrs (Die Grinder Bits) In?
+What Do You Use Carbide Burrs or Die Grinder Bits In?

-Yes, the clue is in the title...Ideally carbide burrs are used in Air Tools i.e Die Grinders, Pneumatic rotary tools and high speed engravers.
+Yes, the clue is in the title...Ideally, solid carbide burrs are used in Air Tools i.e. Die Grinders, Pneumatic rotary tools and high speed engravers.
 Micro Motors, Pendant Drills, Flexible Shafts, and hobby rotary tools such as a Dremel.

 Helpful note: Always use a handpiece that runs true (with no wobble)

 Who Uses Carbide Burrs?

-Carbide burrs are widely used for metalwork, tool making, engineering, model engineering, wood carving, jewellery making, welding, chamferring, casting, deburring, grinding, cylinder head porting and sculpting.
+Carbide burrs are widely used for metalwork, tool making, engineering, model engineering, wood carving, jewellery making, welding, chamfering, casting, deburring, grinding, cylinder head porting and sculpting.